-When the California Gold Rush of 1848 created an overwhelming demand for food and supplies from Honolulu, Hawaii’s business boom began.
-People and goods quickly began to flow back and forth between the ports of Honolulu and San Francisco.
-It was at this time that a small group of merchants, who realized that to secure the advantages the islands had to offer for commerce, decided they would need to join together and establish common goals and policies for trade and commerce, along with addressing the concerns of the island community.
+The California Gold Rush of 1848 created a demand for food and supplies from Honolulu and Hawaii’s business boom began.
+People and goods quickly began to flow back and forth between Honolulu and San Francisco ports.
+A small group of merchants realized that to secure the advantages the islands had to offer for commerce, they would need to stand together with common goals and policies for trade and commerce, along with addressing the concerns of the island community.